alphagov/content-block-manager/docs/edition_states.md

 When a user makes an edit to a Scheduled or Published Edition, the original Edition is marked as superseded.

+### deleted

+When a user deletes an Edition, it is marked as deleted.
+Rather than having a `deleted_at` column, we use a `state`.
+This allows us to easily restrict which states allow deletion and follows conventions set by other publishing apps.

+An Edition in any in-progress state should be deletable.
+Once an Edition has been deleted, the associated Edition for a Document should become the most recent non-deleted Edition in the document, if one exists.

 ## Transitions

 ### ready_for_2i